nicoverbruggen/aegis/README.md

 You can use Aegis in two ways:

-* By creating a new instance of Aegis in code and pointing at a YAML file, and running $aegis->
+* By creating a new instance of Aegis in code and pointing at a YAML file, and running `$aegis->run()`
 * By invoking `./aegis backup:local` or `./aegis backup:dropbox` and pointing at a YAML file

+## Example usage

+    chmod +x ./aegis
+    ./aegis backup:dropbox ./backup.yaml

 ## Limitations